raspberrypilearning/3D-scene/en/step_5.md

   <iframe src="https://scratch.mit.edu/projects/445071529/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>

 Select the sprite that you want to resize and click on its **Code** tab.
-Add a `set size to %`{:class="block3looks"} block and change the value in the block to the percentage (%) size for that sprite.
+Add a `set size to %`{:class="block3looks"} block and change the value in the block to the size for that sprite, as a percentage (%).

 Add a percentage value below `100` to decrease its size: